University of Washington researchers supported by the Office of Science have created LEDs 10,000 smaller than the thickness of a human hair.

 The Office of Science (SC) is the single largest supporter of basic research in the physical sciences in the United States.

-A web-based management tool of documentation and procedures which serves the entire Office of Science.
+Desktop access to documentation and procedures for the Office of Science.

 A competition like no other...